Why join HUART?

 If you are a member of a local FUURT association (such as HUART) and you want to transfer to another local association in another university or you want to transfer from another trade union to HUART, you must apply for membership in your association of choice and leave your previous union/association.

 When you transfer from one union or local association to another, please make sure that the gap between the two memberships does not exceed 30 days.
 This way your membership in the unemployment fund is continuous and the benefits you have accrued are transferred with you

 You may resign from HUART in writing.
 The letter of resignation should be sent by email to FUURTs FUURT’s Organization Secretary or as a hard copy to HUARTs office.

 The day of resignation is the day the email was sent or the day the letter was signed and dated.
 Alternatively you may give a resignation day of your choice.
 However, the resignation day cannot be in the past.

 Members must take care of all membership fee payments before they resign from HUART.
 Payment details can be obtained from FUURT’s Organization Secretary.

 A member of HUART may remain one after retirement.
 The retired pay are exempted from payments.

 The Union’s provided insurance benefits end at the end of the retirement year but otherwise retired members are entitled to the same membership benefits as others apart from the unemployment fund.

-When you retire, please inform the HUART organisation secretary (hyt-toimisto(at)helsinki.fi), so that your information may be updated and the association will exempt you from payments.
+When you retire, please inform the HUART organisation secretary (hyt-toimisto(at)helsinki.fi), so that your information may be updated.